Seagate/cloudfuse/README.md

 Download the provided installation packages for your preferred operating system.  -- COMING SOON!

 ### From Tar or Zip files
-In the release tab on GitHub, you can download and tar folder for Linux on x86 and a zip folder for Windows on x86 which bundles the GUI and the Cloudfuse binary.
+In the release tab on GitHub, you can download a tar folder for Linux on x86 and a zip folder for Windows on x86 which bundles

+the GUI and the Cloudfuse binary.
 Then run the `cloudfuseGUI` file on your system to launch the GUI or call the `cloudfuse` binary file on the command line to use Cloudfuse as a command line tool.